 Thinking about painting the exterior of your home anytime soon?
-North Shore Mums Founder Rachel Chappell recently updated her home with rendering and exterior painting, and shares her experience…
+North Shore Mums Founder Rachel Chappell recently updated her home with rendering and exterior painting with Colour Life Painting, and shares her experience…

 2018 was a year of home renovation for our family.
 Hubby and I had deliberated about whether to buy a new home, but soon realised we loved where we lived and could pretty much spend the same amount of money that we’d spend on Stamp Duty in buying a new house, on improving our own.
 So this seemed like a much more sensible option!